Court upholds Wisconsin ballot extension, hands Dems a win

 As of Tuesday, more nearly 1.2 million absentee ballots had been requested and more than 308,000 had been returned.

-Republicans argued on appeal that the current absentee voting rules be left in place, saying people have plenty of time to obtain and return their ballots.

-Conley on Sept.
-21 also extended the state’s deadline for registering by mail or electronically by seven days, from Oct.
+Conley also extended the state’s deadline for registering by mail or electronically by seven days, from Oct.
 14 to Oct.
 21 and declared that poll workers can work in any county, not just where they live.
 Clerks have reported fears of the virus caused shortages of poll workers in both Wisconsin’s spring presidential primary and state primary in August.
 Loosening the residency requirements could make it easier to fill slots.

 The 7th Circuit upheld both of those rulings as well.